ssmythe/learn_mandarin_chinese/README.md

 - Copy each exercise statements
 - Write out each answer
 - Refer back to the grammar sections, vocabulary, and dialog as necessary (maybe even from previous sections)

+### Go through the Workbook

+Each workbook section is around 7 to 10 pages.
+They can be dense with lots of details.

+Go through them carefully, referring back to any reference materials you have to.

+Take your time.
+Enjoy it.
+You've learned a lot, and the workbook section is your way to prove it!

 ## Learn Grammar from Modern Mandarin Chinese Grammar